 To learn more, check out my full breakdown of the best trading platforms in Canada.

 ARK Innovation ETF (ARKK) came along as one of the most highly anticipated actively-managed ETFs to date.
 The fund’s performance between March 18, 2020, and December 23, 2020, showed that the fund manager’s aggressive approach to investing can provide stellar shareholder returns.

 However, maintaining such a track record is a whole different thing, and the fund is seeing the consequences of a high-risk strategy unfold.

-The fund’s significant decline since February 12, 2021, shows what can happen with such a risky approach to investing.
+The fund’s significant decline in 2022, shows what can happen with such a risky approach to investing.

 Provided that the fund manager’s inexperienced team of analysts managing a bloated asset base can turn things around, ARKK ETF could be a good investment for long-term investors with an appetite for high-risk investments and the ability to bear massive losses.